varunanand07/bus-notifier/README.md

 website, execute the following:

 ```
-GTFS_DIR="<folder where you extracted the gtfsr .txt files>" bash transpose.sh
+bash transpose.sh "<folder where you extracted the gtfsr .txt files>"
 ```